List of first ministers of Wales

 This is a list of the first ministers of Wales.
 The role of "First Secretary of Wales" was introduced in 1999 with the establishment of the National Assembly for Wales (now Senedd) following the 1997 referendum.
-The title of the role was changed to "First Minister of Wales" following the enactment of the Government of Wales Act 2006.
+The title of the role was changed to "First Minister of Wales" in October 2000, a change which was recognised in law following the enactment of the Government of Wales Act 2006.
+All first ministers to date have also served concurrently as leader of Welsh Labour.